 visitors to park near the current Arrival Area and to ride an

 open-air tram through the grove.
 In July 2015, the National Park Service abolished the Big Trees Tram Tour

 and closed Mariposa Grove for a three-year-long, $40 million restoration

 to improve giant sequoia habitat and visitor experience.

 Improvements included removing asphalt from roadways to create sustainable hiking trails, creating an accessible trail system in the lower grove with boardwalks over sensitive wetland areas, and constructing

 a new Welcome Plaza, near the southern park entrance, with ample parking and shuttle service to and from the lower grove.
 Mariposa Grove reopened to the public on June 15, 2018.

-Mariposa Grove includes the largest tree (Washington) and the tallest tree (Columbia) in Yosemite National Park, the last surviving giant redwood tunnel tree (California), and 2 of the 40 largest trees on Earth (Grizzly Giant and Washington).
-The grove contains 2 trees larger than 30,000 ft3 (850 m3) and 1 tree larger than 35,000 ft3 (991 m3).
+Mariposa Grove includes the largest tree (Washington) and the tallest tree (Columbia) in Yosemite National Park, and the last surviving giant redwood tunnel tree (California).
+The grove contains 2 trees larger than 30,000 ft3 (850 m3).